It has been three days in total. Here is my summary.

-“It’s not parked,” she says as she dismounts.
+“It’s not parked,” she says.
 “It’s abandoned.”
-She begins to walk away with the sack of money and the sack of food.
+She dismounts and walks away with the sack of money and the sack of food.

-“You can’t park that here!” the Guard says again.
-I suppose he is rarely called upon to consider nuances.
+“You can’t park that here!”
+Guards are rarely called upon to consider nuances.

 “If you want it moved, move it,” she says.
-“Hell, it’s yours if you like.”
+“Hell, it’s yours if you want.”

 “What?”
-The Guard did not expect anything like Jingwei when he woke up today.
+This Guard did not expect anything like Jingwei when he woke up today.
 I’m not sure anyone ever does.

-“I don’t need it anymore,” she says while pushing through the crowd around the gate into Hanzhou City.
+“I don’t need it anymore,” she says while walking toward the gate into Hanzhou City.